Onset of color transparency in holographic light-front QCD: Physics of Color Transparency PCT

 an expression reminiscent of the classical Regge pole structure of a scattering amplitude.
-In contrast to the dependence of the transverse impact area as a function of $x$ given by Eq.~\req{a2x}, Eq.~\req{a2N} depends explicitly on the hadron's twist and the properties of the specific quark current which couples with the active quark in the hadron characterized by its Regge trajectory $\alpha(t)$.
-For large values of the momentum transfer $ t = - Q^2$, it leads to
+In~contrast to the dependence of the transverse impact area as a function of $x$, given by Equation~\req{a2x}, Equation~\req{a2N} depends explicitly on the hadron's twist, $\tau$, and the properties of the specific quark current, which couples with the active quark in the hadron, characterized by the hadron's Regge trajectory, $\alpha(t)$.
+For~large values of $ t = - Q^2$, Equation~\ref{a2N} leads to

-which shows that, as expected, the hadronic size decreases with the momentum transfer $Q^2$.
-Physically, the $Q^2$ required to contract all of the valence constituents of a hadron to a color-singlet domain of a given transverse size, grows as the number of the spectator constituents $\tau-1$.
+which shows that, as~expected, the~hadronic size decreases with $Q^2$.
+Physically, the~$Q^2$ required to contract all of the valence constituents of a hadron to a color-singlet domain of a given transverse size, grows as the number of the spectator constituents as $\tau-1$.~Let us note that the applied procedure to compute the $Q^2$-dependence of the effective transverse size differs from the procedure of Ref.~\cite{Burkardt:2003mb}, given instead in terms of the relative impact variables.
+The procedure of Ref.~\cite{Burkardt:2003mb} leads to a rising transverse-impact surface with increasing $Q^2$ and decreasing twist, in~contradiction with the results, presented here, and the observations~\cite{Miller:2022kxt}.